NOT-LPC/notlpc-concept/content/local-services/stop-smoking.md

 ## Voucher Pharmacies List

-This is the [list of pharmacies](/files/Newcl-Voucher-Pharmacies.pdf) fulfilling NRT supply vouchers.
+This is the [list of Newcastle pharmacies](/files/Newcl-Voucher-Pharmacies.pdf) fulfilling NRT supply vouchers.

 # North Tyneside